decretist/Dissertation/Conclusion/alt-conclusion.md

-The *Marturi placitum* (1076) is evidence that the Roman law strand of the legal revolution had a lengthy prehistory---the long tail of a pattern of exponential growth in which for an extended period of time the number of people involved was quite small---before it broke the surface into historical visibility thirty years later in the first decade of the twelfth century.
-The results of the collective efforts of the circle we associate with the name of Gratian emerge into our field of view only after 1140.
+The *Marturi placitum* (1076) is evidence that the Roman law strand of the legal revolution had a lengthy prehistory---the long tail of a pattern of exponential growth in which for an extended period the number of people involved was quite small---before it broke the surface into historical visibility thirty years later in the first decade of the twelfth century.
+For canon law, the results of the collective efforts of the circle we associate with the name of Gratian emerge into our field of view only after 1140.
 If the development of canon law studies followed the same pattern of long-tail exponential growth that the study of Roman law did, it would not be unreasonable to posit that the circle around Gratian had been at work in some form or another for more than a decade by 1140.
-(Pennington has argued for a long period of textual development for the Decretum, while Winroth has argued that Roman and canon law studies were nowhere near as fully developed by the end of the 1130s as previously thought.
-These arguments have been thought of as being at odds, not least by Pennington and Winroth themselves, but I prefer to think of them as intuitions, from different starting points, of the same process of long-tail exponential growth, and therefore in some sense both right.)
+(Pennington has argued for a long period of textual development for the *Decretum*, while Winroth has argued that Roman and canon law studies were nowhere near as fully developed by the end of the 1130s as previously thought.
+These arguments have been thought of as being at odds, not least by Pennington and Winroth themselves, but I prefer to think of them as intuitions, from different starting points, of the same process of long-tail exponential growth, and, therefore, in some sense both right.)

-The textual stability and unique authorship of the case statements, as well as the inferred analogy between the early pattern of growth of the study of Roman law and that of canon law, suggest then that Gratian's project was in progress by the mid-1120s.
+The textual stability and unique authorship of the case statements, as well as the inferred analogy between the early pattern of growth of the study of both Roman law and canon law, suggest then that Gratian's project was in progress by the mid-1120s.
 If that tentative dating is correct, it seems plausible to connect the beginnings of Gratian's project with new understandings of the church as an